Vince-C156/STELLAR/README.md

 Link to publication [here]

+Chen, V., Phillips, S. A., Copp, D. A., Planning Autonomous Spacecraft Rendezvous and Docking Trajectories via Reinforcement Learning Proceedings of the AAS Guidance, Navigation and Control (GN&C) Conference, 2023.

 This work was supported by UCI’s Undergraduate Research Opportunities Program (UROP) and the Air Force Office of Scientific Research (AFOSR) through the Air Force Research Laboratory